 SOU regularly hosts students and scholars from around the world.
 If you are expecting international guests or visitors, please contact your academic director’s office or the Office of International Programs.

 For Students: University-related student international travel is being managed on a case-by-case basis.
-Students who were scheduled for this travel will receive an email from their group leader with additional instructions.
+Students who are scheduled for this travel will receive information from their group leaders with additional instructions.

-Any credit-bearing, university-sponsored student international travel – including study abroad programs – for the remainder of the academic year will now be subject to additional review by the university to assess program-specific factors and guidance from relevant sources and government agencies including the CDC.
+Any credit-bearing, university-sponsored student international travel – including study abroad programs – is now subject to additional review by the university to assess program-specific factors and guidance from relevant sources and government agencies including the CDC.

-Students returning from spring break who exhibit signs of illness, such as fever, cough or difficulty breathing, should call (not visit) the Student Health and Wellness Center at (541) 552-6136 and immediately note your travel history (in detail).
+Students returning to campus who exhibit signs of illness, such as fever, cough or difficulty breathing, should call (not visit) the Student Health and Wellness Center at (541) 552-6136 and immediately note your travel history (in detail).

 We recognize the impact that these travel restrictions and recommendations may have on the SOU community.
 The steps outlined above are taken in the best interest of the well-being of our community, and only after significant consultation.
 We do not take these actions lightly.
 As the situation is constantly evolving, the university will continue to monitor, adjust and communicate when necessary.
 You can find university updates, answers to frequently asked questions and other resources related to COVID-19 on the SOU website.